xsduan/unity-hierarchy-folders/README.md

 ## Stripping Modes

-You can choose how exactly the folder will be removed from the hierarchy in **Preferences -> HierarchyFolders**.
+You can choose how exactly the folder will be removed from the hierarchy in **Preferences -> Hierarchy Folders**.

 The following stripping modes are available: